 Both constitutional and statutory law require New York to provide counsel to certain individuals financially unable to obtain counsel.
-Most "mandated representation" is provided under a representation plan devised by each county in the state, and the City of New York1, pursuant to County Law Article 18-B.
+Most "mandated representation" is provided under a representation plan devised by each county in the state, and the City of New York, pursuant to County Law Article 18-B.

-County Law Article 18-B authorizes each county to choose one or a combination of several options for providing representation to eligible clients: a public defender office; a private legal aid bureau or society or, in Family Court matters, any corporation or voluntary association or organization permitted to practice law under Judiciary Law § 495(7); or the assignment of private practitioners pursuant to an assigned counsel plan.
-County Law § 722.
-The statute for providing representation to eligible juveniles in various matters provides other options, including allowing the appropriate Appellate Division department to contract with one or more qualified attorneys to act as Law Guardians where an assigned counsel panel is not sufficient to provide needed legal services.
-See, Family Court Act § 243.
-Other statutory directives mandating representation or governing its provision include Judiciary Law §§ 35, 35-a and 35-b and Surrogate's Court Procedure Act § 407.
+County Law Article 18-B authorizes each county to choose one or a combination of several options for providing representation to eligible clients: a public defender office; a private legal aid bureau or society or, in Family Court matters, any corporation or voluntary association or organization permitted to practice law under Judiciary Law §-495(7); or the assignment of private practitioners pursuant to an assigned counsel plan.
+County Law §-722.
+The statute for providing representation to juveniles in various matters provides other options, including allowing the appropriate Appellate Division department to contract with one or more qualified attorneys to act as attorney for the child or establish panels to represent children, and provides for the Office of Court Administration to enter into contracts with legal aid organizations for children's representation.
+See, Family Court Act §-243.
+Other statutory directives mandating representation or governing its provision include Judiciary Law §8-35, 35-a and 35-b and Surrogate's Court Procedure Act §-407.

 The objective of any representation plan should be to ensure high quality legal services for every individual represented under the plan.
-A county is entitled to consider costs as a relevant factor in devising its representation plan, but it cannot ignore its constitutional, statutory and moral duty to provide quality counsel to those who cannot afford representation.
+A county or other governmental entity is entitled to consider costs as a relevant factor in devising its representation plan, but it cannot ignore its constitutional, statutory and moral duty to provide quality counsel to those who cannot afford representation.

-Although the County Law currently allows each county to devise its own configuration for a provider system, in a great majority of cases, a proper representation plan will establish a mixed representation system that integrates the use of institutional providers and assigned counsel.
+Although the County Law currently allows each county to devise its own configuration for an adult provider system, in a great majority of cases, a proper representation plan will establish a mixed representation system that integrates the use of institutional providers and assigned counsel.
 Such mixed representation systems can combine the advantages of institutional providers with the advantages of assigned counsel plans to engage a broad segment of the bar in achieving the objective of the plan.